AndrewEmad14/ITIDocs/RedHat/Lectures/redHatDay#1.md

             >".." back to the parent
             >"-"  go back to previous dir
             >"~"  means /home/usr of the current logged in user
-            > if writen without any options it will return you to the home dir
      ls: list contents
             >"R" recursive direcotyr list
             >"a" all